 The views, coming over the gentle hills, of Lough Furnace, and the Marine Institute in the distance, are highlights of this lovely walk which continues by the Institute’s extensive buildings.

-The 7-arched Burrishoole Bridge is one of the loveliest in Ireland and as is a welcome and heart-warming sight as you complete the Derradda Loop.
+The 7-arched Burrishoole Bridge is one of the loveliest in Ireland and is a welcome and heart-warming sight as you complete the Derradda Loop.

 The Derradda Loop Walks are certain to give you the walking bug – and bring you back many times to beautiful Burrishoole to walk its delightful and memorable trails.